-Study Design Sample Size Study and Drug Regimen and and Study End Points Results Demographics Duration VS TIA within the Adverse events P=0.024). past 3 months aspirin 650 mg BID Secondary: Ticlopidine significantly increased total cholesterol compared to aspirin (9 vs 2%; P<0.01).
+Study and Drug Regimen Study Design and Sample Size and Study End Points Results VS DemographicsTIA within the Duration Adverse events P=0.024). aspirin 650 mg BID past 3 months Secondary: Ticlopidine significantly increased total cholesterol compared to aspirin (9 vs 2%; P<0.01).
 Serious gastrointestinal adverse effects were 2.5 times more common in the aspirin group, but bleeding from other anatomic sites was infrequent and about equal in the two treatment groups.
-Severe neutropenia 44 occurred in 0.9% of patients.
-Gorelick et al 44 DB, MC, RCT N=1,809 Primary: Primary: AAASPS Composite of There was no significant difference in the percent of patients reaching the African American Up to 2 years recurrent stroke, MI primary outcome between ticlopidine and aspirin (14.7 vs 12.3%, respectively; Ticlopidine 250 mg BID patients who or vascular death P =0.12). recently had a VS non- Secondary: Secondary: and the OOF was DID cardioembolic Stroke (fatal and There was a nonsignificant trend for reduction of fatal or nonfatal stroke aspirin 325 mg BID ischemic stroke N. 4.54 nonfatal) among those in the aspirin group (P =0.08).
-Fukuuchi et al 45 DB, DD, MC, N=1,151 Primary: Primary: Ticlopidine 200 mg QD RCT 52 weeks Safety (emphasis on During the study period, 15.1 and 7.0 % of ticlopidine- and clopidogrel-treated patients had at least one primary safety end point (P <0.001).
-Significant Ticlopidine 200 mg QD Japanese 32 Weeks hematologic changes, hepatic differences were primarily noted between ticlopidine and clopidogrel for VS patients 20 to 80 dysfunction, non- hematologic disorders (2.4 vs 1.0%; P =0.043) and hepatic dysfunction (11.9 vs years of age who traumatic vs 4.2%; P <0.001). clopidogrel 75 mg QD experienced a hemorrhage and V3 4.270, 1 \ \(\frac{1}{2}\). olopidogici 70 mg QD non- other serious Study medication was discontinued prematurely due to safety end points in 27 cardioembolic adverse reactions) and 17% of patients receiving ticlopidine and clopidogrel, respectively cerebral (P <0.001).
-The HR for the risk of discontinuing study medication due to a infarction ≥8 days Secondary: primary safety end point was 0.559 (95% CI, 0.434 to 0.721) in favor of prior to Combined incidence clopidogrel. enrollment of nonfatal or fatal cerebral infarction, Secondary: MI or death due to The incidence of vascular events did not differ significantly between ticlopidine other vascular and clopidogrel (2.6 vs 3.0%, respectively; P =0.948; HR, 0.977; 95% CI, 0.448 causes to 1.957).
-Uchiyama et al 46 2 DB, DD, Phase N=1,921 Primary: Primary: II, RCT Combined endpoint Fewer patients in the clopidogrel group (35.0%) experienced the combined Ticlopidine 200 mg QD 26 to 52 of accessory safety endpoint compared to those in the ticlopidine group (48.7%).
+Severe neutropenia occurred in 0.9% of patients.
+Gorelick et al 44 DB, MC, RCT N=1,809 Primary: Primary: AAASPS Composite of There was no significant difference in the percent of patients reaching the Tielenidine 250 mg DID African American Up to 2 years recurrent stroke, MI primary outcome between ticlopidine and aspirin (14.7 vs 12.3%, respectively; Ticlopidine 250 mg BID patients who recently had a or vascular death P=0.12). vs non- Secondary: Secondary: cardioembolic Stroke (fatal and There was a nonsignificant trend for reduction of fatal or nonfatal stroke aspirin 325 mg BID ischemic stroke nonfatal) among those in the aspirin group (P=0.08).
+Fukuuchi et al 45 DB, DD, MC, N=1,151 Primary: Primary: Ticlopidine 200 mg QD RCT 52 weeks Safety (emphasis on hematologic During the study period, 15.1 and 7.0 % of ticlopidine- and clopidogrel-treated patients had at least one primary safety end point (P<0.001).
+Significant Japanese JZ WEEKS changes, hepatic differences were primarily noted between ticlopidine and clopidogrel for vs patients 20 to 80 dysfunction, non- hematologic disorders (2.4 vs 1.0%; P=0.043) and hepatic dysfunction (11.9 years of age who traumatic vs 4.2%; P<0.001). clopidogrel 75 mg QD experienced a hemorrhage and non- other serious Study medication was discontinued prematurely due to safety end points in 27 cardioembolic cerebral adverse reactions) and 17% of patients receiving ticlopidine and clopidogrel, respectively (P<0.001).
+The HR for the risk of discontinuing study medication due to a infarction ≥8 days Secondary: primary safety end point was 0.559 (95% CI, 0.434 to 0.721) in favor of prior to Combined incidence clopidogrel. enrollment of nonfatal or fatal cerebral infarction, Secondary: MI or death due to other vascular The incidence of vascular events did not differ significantly between ticlopidine and clopidogrel (2.6 vs 3.0%, respectively; P=0.948; HR, 0.977; 95% CI, 0.448 Causes to 1.957).
+Uchiyama et al 46 2 DB, DD, Phase N=1,921 Primary: Primary: - II, RCT Combined endpoint Fewer patients in the clopidogrel group (35.0%) experienced the combined Ticlopidine 200 mg QD 26 to 52 of accessory safety endpoint compared to those in the ticlopidine group (48.7%).
 At one